blog

 Good solutions start with assessments which is precisely how this solution starts.
 The assessment process will give credit for subjects that have already been mastered and then create a customized education plan that focuses precisely on the knowledge gaps identified by the assessment.

-HealthStream’s Leadership Development Solutions are powered by rich content in which senior leaders can be confident.
+HealthStream offers comprehensive solutions to develop effective healthcare leaders.
 The Frontline Nurse Leader content consists of 27 lessons that are organized into 8 modules.
 It is based on the American Organization of Nurse Executives’ (AONE) Certified Nurse Manager and Leader (CNML) competencies.
-Talent Tracks includes an assessment that will help establish a personalized learning plan that will include courses curated from more than 140 course titles.
-Talent Tracks also includes pre-defined curriculums on the most relevant topics – all specific to the unique requirements of the healthcare environment.
+HealthStream Leadership Development includes an assessment that will help establish a personalized learning plan that will include courses curated from more than 200 course titles.
+Leadership Development also includes pre-defined curriculums on the most relevant topics – all specific to the unique requirements of the healthcare environment.
 The content is designed to be engaging and includes multiple instructional design methods.